October 26th, 2025

 It's that time again—when we turn the clocks back and gain an extra hour of glorious sleep!
 Daylight Saving Time ends, marking the return of earlier sunsets and cozier evenings.
 While it might mean darker mornings, it’s also a great excuse to embrace the snuggly comforts of fall.
 Use that extra hour to catch up on rest, enjoy a leisurely brunch, or simply revel in the joy of time travel (well, sort of).
 So adjust those clocks, relive an hour, and make the most of this annual time-shifting tradition!

-Written by: Oliver Wren Oliver Wren - (updated: October 26th, 2024 at 9:15AM)
+Written by: Oliver Wren Oliver Wren - (updated: April 5th, 2025 at 9:10AM)

-The Science Behind Daylight Saving Time Ends
+The Science Behind Daylight Saving Time's End

 Country Start Date End Date